nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 After obtaining the attributes of an entry from the `entry` class and the required command given by the user from the `parser` class, it directs the inputs to the respective methods for execution.

-The image below shows the sequence diagram of how the `AddExpenseCommand` class is used and, the other classes involved with it as well.
+The sequence diagram below shows how the `AddExpenseCommand` class is used and, the other classes involved with it as well

 ![](AddExpenseCommandSD.drawio.png)